Kirill777-web/blog-app/README.md

 - **AWS**: Used for the RDS MySQL database which stores user data and blog posts.
 - **Heroku**: Deployment platform for making the application accessible over the web.
-- **Python/Django**: The application is built with Django, a high-level Python web framework that encourages rapid development and clean,
+- **Python/Django**: The application is built with Django, a high-level Python web framework that encourages rapid development and clean,pragmatic design.
-    pragmatic design.

     ## Credits